facundoolano/rpg-cli/README.md

         item:{potion[1]x1}
         75g

 The shortcut `rpg b p` would also work above.
+The item can then be used as `rpg use potion`.

 The further from home you move the hero, the tougher the enemies will get.
-If you go to far or too long without restoring your health your hero is likely to die in battle, causing the game to restart.
+If you go to far or too long without restoring your health, your hero is likely to die in battle, causing the game to restart at the home directory.

     ~ $ rpg cd ~/dev/facundoolano/rpg-cli/target/debug/examples/
          orc[1][xxxx]@~/dev/facundoolano/rpg-cli